-Louise Rubin, who works in our campaigns team, reflects on the last year in mental health and sets out her teams ambitions for 2017.
+Louise from our campaigns team reflects on the last year in mental health and sets out our ambitions for 2017.

 Every year my team writes a blog, setting out what we’ve achieved through your support, and what we’ll focus on next.